vefunder/protocol-research-review/articles/Origin/oeth.md

 As of this writing, the governor of the OETH Vault is set to the [Governor](https://etherscan.io/address/0x39254033945aa2e4809cc2977e7087bee48bd7ab#readProxyContract#F10) contract.
 This contract has an admin set to the [5-of-8 admin multisig](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7#readContract#F5).
 The delay time to execute a vote is set to [1 day](https://etherscan.io/address/0x72426BA137DEC62657306b12B1E869d43FeC6eC7#readContract#F6).
 Only the admin can queue a proposal and execute a vote.
 As the OETH Vault is an upgradable proxy contract that contains all underlying assets and is the hub for all strategies, the 5-of-8 multisig effectively has custody of all user funds.

+Multi-sigs can increase security if the key signing process is distributed and diversified across multiple participants.
+Including external entities in the list of signers can further amplify this security measure.
+However, a low threshold for signers, such as is the case for OETH, can present a risk, as it could potentially allow for the addition of a harmful strategy.

+Another potential governance risk is the manual allocation of funds.
+Currently, the capability to change the composition of the collateral has yet to be added.
+Consequently, any deposited ETH either goes into Convex or remains idle.

+In terms of future governance, additional strategies are anticipated, but these could introduce new risks.
+(For instance, a Morpho strategy was recently added, which was promptly halted due to a possible vulnerability being detected.)

 #### Access Control